Dr. Rasmus Bruckner

 I develop and apply computational models of learning and decision making.
 The main focus of my research is on experience-driven learning in uncertain environments that require sophisticated information processing.
 I use behavioral and neuroimaging experiments to study the neural and cognitive processes underlying these learning abilities in humans.

-Bachelor seminar (in German)
+Bachelor seminars (in German)

 Master seminar (in German)